-Containership rates ended 2013 at very depressed levels but increased gradually through the period to mid-2015 reaching levels comparable to those seen during the previous peak in mid-2011.
-However, the second half of the year 2015 saw a decline to the very low levels seen in 2013.
-In 2016, this declining trend continued, at a milder pace, reaching, or, for containerships greater than 2000 teu, falling below their 2013 levels, an all-time low.
+Containership rates experienced a declining trend in 2016 that had been underway for a few years, although at a milder pace, reaching, or, for containerships greater than 2000 teu, falling below their 2013 levels, an all-time low.
 Beginning in early 2017 containership rates started a recovery.
 In the second half of the year rates initially stabilized and then slightly eased.
 In 2018 rates initially increased through May to the levels last seen in the second half of 2015, but still remained below their historical average.
 Thereafter, a decline began which erased the entirety of the gains by year end.
-Containership rates started 2019 in a depressed mode but by March had gradually strengthened to levels that, although were below those achieved in the first half of 2018, were noticeably higher than the low rates seen in 2016.
-The remainder of the year experienced one of the slowest growth rates in the containerized trade, as global economic growth weakened and continued fears of a U.S.-China 'trade war' escalated.
-In January 2020, freight rates rose initially, only to decrease significantly as a result of the Coronavirus outbreak that originated in China.
-The Coronavirus pandemic has resulted in disruptions to industrial production and supply chains within China, which have caused uncertainty in the short-term outlook for the sector.
+Containership rates started in a depressed mode in 2019 but by March had gradually strengthened to levels that, although were below those achieved in the first quarter of 2018, were noticeably higher than the low rates seen in 2016.
+The remainder of the year saw one of the slowest growth rates in the containerized trade, as global economic growth weakened and continued fears of a U.S.-China 'trade war' escalated.
+In January 2020, freight rates rose initially, only to decrease significantly as a result of the COVID-19 pandemic that originated in China and subsequently spread to other countries.
+In 2020, the COVID-19 pandemic resulted in disruptions to industrial production and supply chains, which initially caused uncertainty in the short-term outlook for the sector.
+During the final quarter of 2020, containership rates increased across all segments, drawing a more positive picture for the future ahead.
+The sentiment continued into the first quarter of 2021, with containership rates surpassing the last ten-year historical medians.

-Rates in the containership market are influenced by the balance of demand for and supply of vessels and may remain depressed or decline again in the future.
+Rates in the containership market are influenced by the balance of demand for and supply of vessels and may decline again in the future.
 Because the factors affecting the supply of and demand for vessels are outside of our control and are unpredictable, the nature, timing, direction and degree of changes in industry conditions are unpredictable, and as a result so are the rates at which we can charter our vessels.
 In addition, we may not be able to successfully charter our vessels in the future or renew existing charters at rates sufficient to allow us to meet our obligations or to pay dividends to our shareholders.